Effects of the 2013 Pacific typhoon season in the Philippines: Tropical Storm Trami and Kong-rey

-Even though Trami didn't made landfall over the Philippines, the storm did enhanced the southwest monsoon which brought extreme flooding throughout most of the country on August 18.
+Even though Trami did not cause landfall in the Philippines, the storm did enhance the southwest monsoon which brought extreme flooding throughout most of the country on August 18.
 Due to this, the government declares suspension of classes in some areas and PAGASA subsequently issued several rainfall advisories.
 Major areas in Metro Manila and nearby provinces reported severe flooding.
 The Marikina River as high as 19 meters, forcing authorities evacuate nearby residents.
 8 people in the Philippines have been killed due to flooding.
 Monsoon rains are seen in Metro Manila, Regions I, IV-A, IV-B and V which may trigger flashfloods and landslides.
 The NDRRMC quickly mobilized units from the military and its reserves in response to critical areas being hit by rising floodwaters.
 Units from both MMDA and PNRC also responded to the call and pre-positioned its personnel along critical areas of Metro Manila.
 According to NDRRMC's last report on August 30, in total, Trami has caused P690 million (US$15.4 million) of damage and killed a total of 27 people, in which 30 injured and 4 missing.

 Later, on August 25, PAGASA started issuing advisories on Tropical Depression Nando.
 Same with Trami, even it didn't made landfall, heavy rains produced by the storm caused flooding over northern Philippines.

 As JMA upgraded it to Tropical Storm Kong-rey on August 27, Signal #2 were raised over extreme northern Luzon including Apayao.
 PAGASA had also added that Kong-rey may bring heavy to intense rainfall of 10 — 25mm per hour in its 400 km diameter.
 The rest of Luzon will be experiencing light to moderate rains of 5 — 10mm per hour with isolated thunderstorms, due to the intense monsoon.
 Damages from Kong-rey over the Philippines were minimal but fatalities were confirmed as 1.